artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 #.
 Depending on the version of Archivematica you are using, clicking on the name
    of the AIP will either open the AIP Details page or immediately download the AIP.
 If you end up on the AIP Details page, click on the ‘download’ button.
 #.
 Once it's downloaded, open the AIP.
-You will need to a program capable of
+You will need to use a program capable of
    opening 7zip files installed on your computer.
 If required, you can download 7Zip here: https://www.7-zip.org/download.html
 #.
 Once you have the AIP extracted, navigate through the folders until you find